DOSull/Spatial-Data-Science/labs/week-04/spatial-data-manipulation-03-spatial-joins.md

 ```

 ## Saving our work
-We've accomplished a lot, so best to save the results, although not without some tidying up first
+We've accomplished a lot, so best to save the results, although not without some tidying up first, to remove variables we aren't interested in.

 ```{r}
 abb_tracts %<>%